samgun-6/iot-asset-tracking/README.md

 ## Transmitting the data / connectivity

 The data is sent with approximately 6 minute intervals to pybytes depending on how long it takes for the GPS to get the position.
 The device is connected to the internet using WiFi.
 This is done by providing your ssid and password in the pybytes_config.json file.
 By doing this it connects to the WiFi automatically when the device starts.
 Then the data is sent to pybytes using Mqtt transport protocol.
 Because WiFi is used and we need to be connected in order to send data it would not be a good option to track assets outside of your WiFi range.
-Lora and sigfox had good range but not so much outside of towns so I would not choose it for asset tracking.
+Lora and sigfox had good range but not so much outside of towns, so I would not choose it for asset tracking.
 I would recommend buying for example the pycom device fipy which has a built in socket for SIM cards and then sign up and send data over cellular network.
 It's pretty cheap to since the GPS coordinates we are sending takes very little data.
 The coordinates we are sending in this project takes about 24bytes so imagine having a cellular limit of 200mb/ month which still would suffice for roughly about 20 messages per minute.

 ```python
 # Enable pybytes